Who it helps

 Owners dealing with delays, repeated mistakes, unclear roles, inconsistent service or too much reliance on memory.

-Operational improvement support for small businesses that need smoother workflows, fewer bottlenecks, clearer handovers and less reliance on the owner for repeatable decisions.
+Operational improvement support for small businesses that feel disorganised, need better processes, want clearer handovers and rely too much on the owner for repeatable decisions.

 Process improvement